Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/addonstructure/_index.md

 ### Building the Addon archive

-The Addon archive `.tar` file can be built using the command line tool provided in the free@home Addon Development Kit (ADK), for example in the example Addon.
+The Addon archive `.tar` file can be built using the command line tool provided in the ABB free@home Addon Development Kit (ADK), for example in the example Addon.

 Please refer to the [walkthrough]({{<relref gettingstarted>}}) for usage details.
 This tool will